 The Township annual debt service reduces the Township's ability to use the funds for other uses (opportunity cost) remains as long as the debt payments are required.
-The Township's current direct debt level is exceptionally low and is expected to be retired before the construction of the Township municipal garage project.
+The Township's current direct debt level is zero for the current year end.
+The township will continue to invest money into the GOA fund for future projects.
 The Township has a stake in the debt for the regional pools and parks.
 This regional debt load continues into the 2020 decade.
 The Township has sufficient financial reserves to complete the current phasing of the regional park projects as proposed.

-The long term financial outlook for the Township is highly dependent on the stability and growth in the employment tax base to provide sufficient resources for police and public works operational needs, capital (road & park) projects and capital equipment.
-At this time, the outlook for the Township is favorable for long term growth and stability.
+The long-term financial outlook for the Township is highly dependent on the stability and growth in the employment tax base to provide sufficient resources for police and public works operational needs, capital (road & park) projects and capital equipment.
+At this time, the outlook for the Township is very strong in the short term and favorable for long-term growth and stability.